 ___9. My way or the highway: When we have to make a decision together, do I tend to convey that it's my way or the highway?

-___10. Quick to anger: Do I get irritated often?
+___10. Quick to anger: Do I often get irritated?
 Am I likely to tell the person I’m with what they’ve done wrong ?
 When I do get mad, do I sometimes get very mad?

-___11. Do I hyperfocus on changing the other person?
+___11. Do I attempt to change the other person?

 Thinking back, do I give criticism, complaints and/or blame?